drivendataorg/cyfi/docs/docs/index.md

 pip install cyfi
 ```

-If you're on a Mac, you should install from conda-forge instead:
+Alternatively, CyFi can be installed with conda:

 ```
-conda install -c conda-forge cyfi -y
+conda install -c conda-forge cyfi
 ```

+There is a known issue with the pip installation on M1 Macs due to LightGBM.
+If you encounter this, we recommend installing CyFi with conda.

 For detailed instructions for those installing python for the first time, see the [Installation](installation.md) docs.